SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>Find what's hot, find what's just opened and then look for the worst review of the week.</h3 quote>
+<h3 quote align='center'>Cherish your visions and your dreams as they are the children of your soul, the blueprints of your ultimate achievements.</h3 quote>

 ---